-Competitors must submit their written proposed bill and fact sheet in two individual PDF files by 5 p.m.
-(PST) on Wednesday, February 1, 2012.
-Send files as email attachments to Laura Handzel at lhandzel@lclark.edu.
+Competitors must submit their written proposed bill and fact sheet in two individual PDF files by 12 p.m.
+(PST) on Friday, January 18, 2013.
+Send files as email attachments to Pamela Frasch at pfrasch@lclark.edu.
+Only the competitor's number and no other identifying information shall appear on the submissions.

-Competitors should consult the example fact sheets and HSUS' Citizen Lobbyist Resources available on the problem webpage for guidance.
+Competitors should consult the example fact sheets available on the problem webpage for guidance.